FreeRTOS/FreeRTOS-Cellular-Interface-Reference-Quectel-BG96/README.md

 ## Introduction

 This repository provides the reference implementation as cellular module ports for [Quectel BG96](https://www.quectel.com/product/lte-bg96-cat-m1-nb1-egprs/).
 This repository should be used with [FreeRTOS-Cellular-Interface](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface).
-See [README](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface/blob/main/README.md) for more details.
+See [FreeRTOS-Cellular-Interface README](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface/blob/main/README.md) for more details.

 ## How Does Community Members to Contribute a Cellular Module Port

-We provide a repository, [Porting the Cellular Interface Library to another Modem](https://www.freertos.org/cellular-porting-guide.html), for community members to contribute their modules.
+We provide a repository, [FreeRTOS-Cellular-Interface-Community-Supported-Ports](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface-Community-Supported-Ports), for community members to contribute their modules.
 See [How to Contribute a Cellular Module Port](https://github.com/FreeRTOS/FreeRTOS-Cellular-Interface-Community-Supported-Ports#how-to-contribute-a-cellular-module-port) for more details.

 ## Security